mitsuba-renderer/drjit/src/python/docstr.rst

     :py:func:`eval_cubic()` function to construct an AD graph.
 When only the cubic evaluation result is desired, the :py:func:`eval_cubic()` function is faster than this simple implementation

+.. topic:: Texture_writable

+    Was this texture created so that kernels may store into it via :py:func:`write()`?

+.. topic:: Texture_write

+    Store values into a writable hardware texture

+    The per-channel values in ``value`` are written to the texel addressed by the integer coordinates ``pos``.
+The texture must have been created with ``writable=True``.

+    This is a hardware texture store (a side effect): it is not differentiable, and the written texture is meant for display / external sampling rather than :py:func:`eval()`.

+.. topic:: Texture_from_native_handle

+    Wrap an existing native texture as a Dr.Jit texture

+    Builds a texture that *wraps* an externally-owned native texture rather than allocating its own storage.
+The ``handle`` encodes an ``id<MTLTexture>`` pointer on Metal or an OpenGL texture ID on CUDA.
+Shape and channel count are inferred from the texture; its dimensionality and component type must match this texture type.

+    If ``writable`` is ``False`` the texture is wrapped for sampling (:py:func:`eval()`).
+If ``True`` it is wrapped for *rendering into* via :py:func:`write()`, and the native texture must allow shader writes / surface stores.
+On CUDA such a wrap is bound as a surface and cannot also be sampled.

+    A texture wrapping a cross-API handle (OpenGL on CUDA) requires a :py:func:`map()` / :py:func:`unmap()` pair around each use; on Metal those are no-ops.
+The native handle can be recovered with :py:func:`native_handle()`.

+.. topic:: Texture_map

+    Map a :py:func:`from_native_handle()` texture for use by Dr.Jit (no-op on Metal, required for CUDA/OpenGL).

+.. topic:: Texture_unmap

+    Release a mapping established by :py:func:`map()`.

+.. topic:: Texture_native_handle

+    Return the native texture handle (as an integer), e.g. to display it in a GUI.
+On Metal this is the ``id<MTLTexture>`` of sub-texture ``sub_index``; on CUDA it is the wrapped OpenGL texture id (``sub_index`` is ignored, and the result is 0 unless the texture wraps an OpenGL handle).

 .. topic:: scatter_inc